-This is a special opportunity for you to spend time doing in-depth investigation, reporting and advocacy on a topic of genuine personal and professional interest to you!
+This is a special opportunity for you to spend time doing in-depth investigation, reporting, and advocacy on a topic of genuine personal and professional interest to you!
 The work you do here will sharpen your skills in many areas, giving you confidence and experience that will carry over into your professional life from researching opportunities and "players," to interviewing, to designing and executing projects, making and engaging new contacts, working with communities and communicating effectively, both in writing and in person.

-As you work on this project, keep a forward looking perspective.
+As you work on this project, keep a forward-looking perspective.
 Think to yourself, what am I learning now about what to do, think, question and communicate, that is going to help me in the future?
 Observe; reflect.
 When things go well, and when they do not, look for meaning and lessons.

 We hope this course is a satisfying and meaningful course for you with lasting implications.
 We are here to help you make it so!
 Remember, though this course has no assigned reading, assessments or weekly lessons, it is a 3-credit course.
-Use your time to research and investigate you topic thoroughly.
+Use your time to research and investigate your topic thoroughly.
 You should plan to spend at least 8 hours each week doing work related to this course.
-Engage with others, make site visits--connect with groups, organizations and industry in your community and elsewhere.
+Engage with others, make site visits--connect with groups, organizations, and industry in your community and elsewhere.
 Once you get the ball rolling, you'll be delighted how easy and rewarding it is to meet others and get involved.